ambarprajapati/Submission/README.md

 > **Pending / To-do**:
 		<br>Use of `redux-saga`: Integration of API functionality with Redux
-		<br>Use of `react-router-dom`: Show detailed view of the Task and go back to main task list
+		<br>Use of `react-router-dom`: Show detailed view of a task and go back to main task list